The short version

 Build quality and the 10-year warranty: real, not marketing

 I’ve never had that experience with another appliance brand.
 The 10-year warranty is the longest in the category and Vitamix honors it without friction.
-That changes the math on the $579 price, at $58/year amortized, it’s cheaper than most coffee subscriptions.
+That changes the math on the price price, at this price amortized, it’s cheaper than most coffee subscriptions.

 The replacement motor has run flawlessly for the past 2 months.